 How to Prevent Varicose Veins

 If you happen to be one of the millions of individuals in the U.S. who have varicose veins, you realize they can be more than a cosmetic issue.
-Varicose veins can cause pain, swelling, itching, or tenderness in the legs, as well as cramping and blood clotting.
+Varicose veins can cause pain, swelling, itching, tenderness in the legs, cramping, and blood clotting.
 In severe cases, varicose veins can result in discoloration of the skin, hardening of the tissues, and skin ulceration.

 Treating varicose veins in their earlier stages, before progressive symptoms have time to become permanent, provides the best prognosis.
 Fortunately, many simple lifestyle changes can help manage these symptoms and even prevent new varicose veins from developing.

 Standing or sitting for an extended period stifles regular blood flow through the veins of the legs.
 This reduced blood flow causes the pressure in the veins to increase, which can, in turn, create blood pooling around the ankles and swelling in the feet and calves.
 Eventually, varicose veins can appear.
 If your lifestyle or job doesn’t involve regular movement, consciously introduce periodic shifts in position and short walks into your day.
 You may also wish to introduce small exercises, such as pedaling your feet or stretching your ankles, to decrease venous pressure further and improve blood circulation.

 Restrictive clothing creates a tourniquet effect that can reduce blood flow through the body.
 Swap tight, inflexible styles for looser, more comfortable clothes that support a greater range of motion and easier blood flow.
 High-heeled shoes should also be limited to special occasions rather than wearing them daily.
 Both your feet and your veins will thank you for those flat shoes.